bodhi-project/spirit-and-nature/content/reconnecting-with-spirit-through-nature.md

 # Reconnecting with Spirit through Nature

+_This page has been adapted from an article by Alan in the March 2017 edition of Auroville Today (a monthly in Auroville)._

 Aikya has lived in Auroville for the past twenty two years.
 Here she describes how her quest to understand the meaning of life led her to a deeper understanding of the natural world.

 ## Beginnings